-Inpatient rehab also known as residential rehab, is a rehab where individuals have to check themselves into a 24/7 monitored environment.
+Inpatient Rehabilitation for addiction, also known as residential rehabilitation, is a treatment facility where individuals check themselves into a 24/7 supported environment.

 This type of rehab is suitable for those with severe addiction problems.
 This way of treating the individual allows for around the clock care and support for the person.
 Compared with outpatient rehab there is a higher success rate.